metio/yosql/yosql-website/content/sql/_index.md

     weight: 140
 ---

-This part of the documentation is intended for **developers** looking for information on how to write SQL code in their own project.
+This part of the documentation is intended for **developers** looking for information on how to write SQL statements in their own project.